python-versioneer/python-versioneer/INSTALL.md

 * `VCS`: the version control system you use.
 Currently accepts "git".

 * `style`: the style of version string to be produced.
-See "Styles" below for details.
+See [Styles](https://github.com/warner/python-versioneer/blob/master/README.md#styles) for details.
 Defaults to "pep440", which looks like `TAG[+DISTANCE.gSHORTHASH[.dirty]]`.